SychoAN/SodaScript/README.md

 If you are using this feature, we recommend you to use a well-known third-party software like [F.LUX](https://justgetflux.com).

-### AMD Tweaks
-We Have removed AMD tweaks from the script until fixing it...

 ***We intend to resolve known issues as soon as possible.***

 ## SUPPORT